adoptium/aqa-tests/docs/pages/Scope.md

 AQAvit verification is focussed on testing for 'quality'.
 Compatibility testing is done as part of the [Eclipse Temurin Compliance project](https://projects.eclipse.org/projects/adoptium.temurin-compliance) and is outside of the scope of AQAvit.

 ### 2. Developer Support:
-AQAvit plays a vital role in providing support to developers using the OpenJDK builds.
-This application involves ongoing testing, continuous integration, and bug tracking to assist developers in the following ways:
+AQAvit plays a vital role in providing support to development teams.
+It supports both OpenJDK developers (those working on the upstream OpenJDK project) and Java developers (those writing Java applications that are built and run on the distributed OpenJDK binaries).
+This application involves publicly visible regular test runs, parameterization and bug tracking to assist developers in the following ways:

 - Publicly available test results: - AQAvit's automated tests run regularly at the Eclipse [Adoptium Jenkins server](https://ci.adoptium.net/).
  Test results are visible through the Jenkins server directly and also through the [public TRSS instance](https://trss.adoptium.net/).
 These regular results provide quick feedback on newly committed code changes, enabling developers to identify and address issues promptly.